-The dog’s paws are the most exposed body parts to the elements, unknown dangers from the smallest things like insect bites or walking on thorns, to slipping between crakes, exposure to splinters, eventual snake bites.
-On top of these external factors, the movement and the constant pressure applied on its paws, can make a dog feel tired and could possibly lead to internal injuries.
+The dog’s paws are the most exposed body parts to the elements, unknown dangers from the smallest things like insect bites or walking on thorns, slipping between crakes, exposure to splinters, and eventual snake bites.
+On top of these external factors, the movement and the constant pressure applied to its paws can make a dog feel tired and possibly lead to internal injuries.

-An increasing number of outdoorsy dog owners are starting to take all of these in consideration and opt to buy dog hiking boots.
+An increasing number of outdoorsy dog owners are starting to take all of these into consideration and opt to buy dog hiking boots.
 These boots are sturdy and specifically designed for endurance.

-Dogs can be trained to wear boots by using them firstly indoors on different types of flooring, then outdoors in the garden or short walking trips.
+Dogs can be trained to wear boots, first indoors on different flooring types, then outdoors in the garden, or short walking trips.
 They need to be exposed to different types of terrains and get used to walking with these boots.
-In this way the dog will be comfortable during a hiking trip.
+In this way, the dog will be comfortable on a hiking trip.

-To choose the best dog hiking boots, the owner needs to take into consideration the level of difficulty that the chosen trail poses.
+To choose the best dog hiking boots, the owner needs to consider the level of difficulty that the chosen trail poses.
 The boots should be comfortable to wear and allow the dog’s natural movement whilst being strapped into them.

 This gear is available in specialised shops for outdoor adventures, some pet shops, some supermarkets.